ukaea/PROCESS/documentation/proc-pages/physics-models/plasma_power_balance.md

 due to resistive heating within the plasma, and any auxiliary power provided for heating and current drive.
 The power carried by the fusion-generated neutrons is lost from the plasma, but is deposited in the surrounding material.
-A fraction `falpha` of the alpha particle power is assumed to stay within the plasma core to contribute to the plasma power balance.
+A fraction `f_alpha_plasma` of the alpha particle power is assumed to stay within the plasma core to contribute to the plasma power balance.
 The sum of this core alpha power, any power carried by non-alpha charged particles, the ohmic power and any injected power, is converted into charged particle transport power